cmu-delphi/delphi-epidata/docs/api/covidcast-signals/covid-act-now.md

 with lower testing volumes.

 A few counties, most notably in California, are also not covered by this data source.

+Entries with zero total tests performed are also suppressed, even if it was actually the case that no tests were performed for the day.

 ## Lag and Backfill